Q: What is the minimum investment?

 Q: Will the park contain Tiny Houses?

 A: It is a consideration.
 That decision will need to be made based on the parks location, demand for tiny homes, density per acre, and if it provides an economic advantage to the park’s overall business plan.
+We would lean more towards park model R-V style rather then tiny houses.

 Q: Will future park Funds be on the same terms?